hubertrybka/serifs/README.md

 * latent_vectors.csv - latent vectors identified by the search
 * info.txt - information about the search

-### Generate compound libraries from found latent vectors
+### Generate compound libraries from the latent vectors

-The generated compounds are filtered according to criteria, which can be modified in config_files/pred_config.ini.
+The generated compounds are filtered according to criteria, which can be modified in `config_files/pred_config.ini`.

 In order to generate a library, run